rg089/rg089.github.io/_pages/cv.md

 ---

 * Served as a reviewer at **EMNLP'22**
-* Member of the Machine Learning Team, Google Developer Student Clubs, IIIT-Delhi (2022)
+* Member of the *Machine Learning Team, Google Developer Student Clubs*, IIIT-Delhi (2022-Present)
 * **Teaching Assistant:** *Applied Optimization Methods for Machine Learning, Winter'22*
 * Member of the Organizing Team, Odyssey'20 at IIIT-Delhi